-Despite being part of a struggling Salisbury City side, he notched more than 20 league goals over the course of the season and was seen as a player who could plug a gap that would otherwise be desperate to fill.
+Charlie Griffin arrived at Stevenage Borough in summer 2009; the departure of scoring sensation Steve Morison leaving some big shoes to fill.
+It just so happens that Griffin himself comes with a pedigree for scoring goals himself, however.
+Well, that’s based on his performance during the 2008-9 campaign anyway.
+Despite being part of a struggling Salisbury City side, he notched more than 20 league goals over the course of the season.
+And he was a player who could plug a gap that would otherwise be tough to fill.

-Stats do not include expunged Chester City fixtures in 2009/10.
+Stats do not include expunged Chester City fixtures in 2009-10.